Nimrah12/SecureApplicationTodos/readme.md

 User authentication: Register, login, and logout functionality.
 Task management: Create, edit, delete, and mark tasks as completed.
-Responsive design: Accessible on desktop and mobile devices.
+Responsive design: Accessible on web

 ## Technologies Used